 This all depends on the personal needs of each individual, as some people must avoid all or most gluten due to Celiac disease or a gluten allergy.
 Generally speaking, a healthytarian lifestyle minimizes the use of gluten, even when it is not necessary to do so.
 A healthytarian may wish to entirely avoid wheat products specifically, due to the various modern modifications, hybridization techniques, and pesticides used that render wheat a controversial and risky food today.

 Does a Healthytarian consume any sugar?

 That depends on what sugar you are referring to.
 The term sugar is used to signify many food products or compounds today.
 It can refer to anything from the refined, common white crystals to the glucose molecule in our bloodstream.
-As per the Smart Eating guidelines, a healthytarian does not generally consume any refined or processed food, this includes all refined sugars like white sugar, brown sugar, high fructose corn syrup, regular corn syrup, most commercial honey and artificial sweeteners.
-Most, if not all, sugar consumed comes from natural, whole food options like fresh fruits, or dried fruits like dates.
+As per the Smart Eating guidelines, a healthytarian does not generally consume any refined or processed food, this includes all refined sugars like white sugar, brown sugar, high-fructose corn syrup, regular corn syrup, commercial honey, and artificial sweeteners.
+Most, if not all, sugar consumed comes in whole-food form from natural, whole plant foods, namely fresh and dried fruits.

 Does a Healthytarian consume any coffee?

-Generally, very little, if any.
+Generally, very little, if any at all.
 The healthytarian lifestyle does not support the consumption of any addictive or harmful substances that can interfere with optimal physical and psychological health.
-If any coffee is chosen to be consumed by those adopting a healthytarian lifestyle, it is typically of the purest and highest quality to maximize the benefits of the coffee bean, and used as an infrequent or rare beverage by those who enjoy it.
+If any coffee is chosen to be consumed by those adopting a healthytarian lifestyle, it is typically of the purest and highest quality to maximize the medicinal benefits of the coffee bean and used as an infrequent or rare beverage by those who enjoy it.
 A healthytarian would typically have no need or desire to consume coffee on a regular basis in an effort to improve energy levels, as their diet choices, thought patterns, and lifestyle habits support and promote optimal energy levels naturally.

 Does a Healthytarian consume any alcohol?